 Change your battery to the new one

-If your iPhone is still covered by warranty, you can contact Apple.
-What if your warranty has expired and you are not eligible the battery replacement program?
+If your iPhone is still covered by a warranty, you can contact Apple.
+What if your warranty has expired and you are not eligible for the battery replacement program?
 If changing the battery on Apple Authorized Service Provider is out of your budget, the other option is the Apple unauthorized repair store.
 They have more affordable prices for battery replacement.
 You can also try DIY change the iPhone battery.
-You can get the battery from online stores with affordable price.
+You can get the battery from online stores at affordable price.
 However, it’s not recommended for those who do not have the experience in doing this because opening the iPhone is quite tricky.
 Going to the repair store can minimize the risk.